samuelogboye/git-tool/README.md

 You are now ready to use gittool

-You can run 'gittool' in any directory of your choice
+You can now run 'gittool' from any directory of your choice

 ```bash
 root@e142617b2a78:~/pract/git-tool# gittool